sujanay/operating-system-project/README.md

 This program also check the following items:
 • The appropriate magic number of the superblock
 • All copies of the superblock must be consistent (spoiler alert)
-• All copies of the block group table must be consistent (see ab)
+• All copies of the block group table must be consistent

 This program works fine for 1KB, 2KB and 4KB block sizes.